cnb1/SeekingCryptoAlpha/README.md

 -----------------------------------------------------------------------------------------------
 ToDo
-Update account value using the reduce redux feature when a new value is gotten
+1) Update account value using the reduce redux feature when a new value is gotten
+2) update the Git readmes for more deiscription and pictures